davidlaprade/davidlaprade.github.io/_posts/2022-11-11-your-dietbet-destroyed-the-world.md

 title: "Your DietBet Destroyed the World"
 tags: science-fiction general
 date: "2022-11-11"
+excerpt: "The mass extinctions began in early summer last year – as far as we can tell."
 ---

 >DISCLAIMER: This is fiction.
 The views expressed here are those of a fictional